zuhlke/ah-poc-papi-springboot-archetype/README.md

 ## Generate a new project from this archetype

 There is a script `./generate-papi`, which is safe to call from any directory.
+Otherwise, you can use the maven commands below.

 #### Generate by using interactive mode (queries for any missing parameters)